 The default setting in WordPress allows free access to all users for all posts.
 On the contrary, this plugin has a default setting of restricted content.
 It allows the admin to unblock content to selected or registered users.
 The site admin will be notified of any new registrations.
 For specific situations, such as a marketing campaign, shortcodes will help create a registration page.

 Paying customers have access to plugin extensions and a snippet library.More info / Download

 User Submitted Posts

 This plugin is useful if you do not want other users to access your admin area.
 At the same time, you desire to accept content from others.
-There are also options to allow only logged in users to submit content, for Google reCaptcha and for inclusion of post author.
+There are also options to allow only logged-in users to submit content for Google reCAPTCHA and for the inclusion of the post’s author.
 Template tags can be used to display and customize posts.
-Besides, there are a 35+ action and filter hooks for advanced customization.
+Besides, there are 35+ action and filter hooks for advanced customization.

 Capability Manager Enhanced

 As you know, WordPress comes with a limited number of user roles.
 As admins, we may require a larger number of roles or may want to enhance the capability of existing roles.
 That’s where a plugin like Capability Manager Enhanced can lend a hand.
 It allows you to edit the capabilities attached to user roles and to create customized user roles for your website.

 This plugin allows you to create totally new roles and choose options for each capability from granted, not granted, or blocked.
 Any role that you create can be copied to all other sites on the network.
 You can back up, restore, and revert to any role or capability.
 Moreover, admins need not always be hands-on to manage roles.
 They can delegate it to other users.
 The only rider here is that users can manage roles or users with the same or lesser capabilities.More info / Download

 When you enable new user registrations on your site, WordPress allows anyone who fills out the details correctly to become a member.
 An email with login credentials is sent to the new user.
 However, with New User Approve on your site, you’ll be able to moderate the registration of new users.